As cases climb in Americas, health agency warns Europe’s covid surge could be ‘window into the future’

 The country recovered from the brutal first wave in 2020 and has now one of the highest vaccination rates in South America, with 62.5 percent.
 Five out of the 12 nations in the region have a vaccination rate of over 60 percent of the population, according to data tracked by The Post.

-In Peru, a country with the world’s highest covid death rate per capita, health minister Hernando Cevallos warned this week that the small nation is facing a “dangerous increase in cases,” and urged people to be careful ahead of the Christmas holidays, according to local news reports.
+In Peru, a country with the world’s highest covid death rate per capita, Health Minister Hernando Cevallos warned this week that the small nation is facing a “dangerous increase in cases” and urged people to be careful ahead of the Christmas holidays, according to local news reports.

 Colombia’s two largest cities — Bogotá and Medellín — are reporting a rise in cases and hospitalizations, especially among younger people.
 The country is also seeing an overall 30 percent increase in cases.

-In the Southern Cone countries of Chile, where over 84 percent of the population has been vaccinated, and Argentina, which has imposed strict curfews and prolonged lockdowns throughout the pandemic, are also seeing a rise in new cases.
+The Southern Cone countries of Chile, where over 84 percent of the population has been vaccinated, and Argentina, which has imposed strict curfews and prolonged lockdowns throughout the pandemic, are also seeing a rise in new cases.

-In the Caribbean, Trinidad and Tobago reached a 7-day average of about 555 daily new confirmed cases, its highest, according to Our World in Data.
+In the Caribbean, Trinidad and Tobago reached a seven-day average of about 555 daily new confirmed cases, its highest, according to Our World in Data.
 At least five of its hospitals are at more than 80 percent capacity, the PAHO reported.
 Barbados, the Cayman Islands and the Dominican Republic are also reporting high rates of new infections.

 The uptick in many South American countries comes after the region experienced a brief but sharp drop in cases following a dramatic surge in the summer.